Configuring Your Organization

 secret_xyz789...

-Save these credentials - you'll need them to integrate your application.
+Save these — you will need them to integrate your application.

-If registration is enabled, users can sign up at your tenant's login page.
-Share the URL:
+If registration is enabled, users can sign up at the organization's hosted login page:

-Go to Access Management → Invite Users at:
+Go to Access Management → Invite Users at /orgs/acme-corp/portal/access-management/invite-users.

 Invited users receive an email with a registration link.